REAL H2O

 Here are 14 ways to give your adrenals a boost:

-.
+1. Give the fast food a break.
 Usually loaded with neurotoxins like monosodium glutamate (MSG), fast food can cause your body to be in a constant state of stress after eating it and until the chemicals are detoxified from your system.
 Depending on the strength of your liver’s detoxification systems that can be anywhere from a few hours to several days.

-and then, take a few more.
+2. Take a deep breath…and then, take a few more.
 Research shows that even a few minutes of deep breathing can have an impact on the adrenal glands by reducing the stress hormones they secrete.
 Instead of jumping out of your seat during a traffic jam or other stressful spot, start breathing deeply."

 4. Eat plentiful amounts of fresh fruits and vegetables.
 Chronic stress depletes nutrients.
 By eating a diet that is rich in nutrients from fresh fruit and vegetables, you’ll give your body the vitamins, minerals, and phytonutrients that help it recover.